It communicates with the nasopharynx through the pharyngeal isthmus, extending posteriorly from the posterior border of the soft palate.

 The oropharynx is one of the most common causes of head and neck cancer in the United States.
 An estimated 11,000 to 13,000 new cases of oropharyngeal cancer are diagnosed in the United States each year.

-Squamous cell carcinomas can also arise in many other sites, including the skin, lungs, bladder, and cervix, but tumor behavior and treatment options vary widely between different sites in the body.
+Squamous cell carcinomas can also arise in many other sites, including the skin, lungs, bladder, and cervix.
+Still, tumor behavior and treatment options vary widely between different locations in the body.

 Men are four times more likely than women to develop oropharyngeal squamous cell carcinoma (OPSCC), with an annual global risk of 6.2 per 100,000 men compared to 1.4 cases per 100,000 women.